FAQ

 How do I join the Post?

-The first step to becoming a member is to email Carlo Hamacher and tell him know you’d like to be put on the waiting list.
+The first step to becoming a member is to email Cai Newbold and tell him know you’d like to be put on the waiting list.
 Once you’re on the list, we’ll contact you as space opens up.
 Our new year starts in October, so that is generally when we take on new members.

 In the meantime, you can come to a meeting and introduce yourself.
 We’d love the chance to meet you and show you what the Post is all about.